 The weekly surveillance data presented here are preliminary and subject to change.

-Virology: In Week 14, 1.9% of specimens tested at LA area viral surveillance laboratories were positive for SARS-CoV-2 (COVID-19), which is more than the previous week.
+Virology: In Week 36, 3.1% of specimens tested at LA area viral surveillance laboratories were positive for SARS-CoV-2 (COVID-19), which is about the same as the previous week.

-Severity: In Week 14, COVID-19 was listed as a cause for 7% of deaths registered in LA County.
-Pneumonia, influenza, and COVID-19 accounted for 14% of all deaths registered in LAC, which is more than in the previous week.
+Severity: In Week 36, COVID-19 was listed as a cause for 11% of deaths registered in LA County.
+Pneumonia, influenza, and COVID-19 accounted for 17% of all deaths registered in LAC, which is less than in the previous week.

-Activity: In Week 14, around 4.8% of emergency-department (ED) visits were for COVID-19, which is less than in the previous week.
-The rate of ED visits for influenza-like illness* was 1.3%, which is more than the previous week.
+Activity: In Week 36, around 9.3% of emergency-department (ED) visits were for COVID-19, which is less than in the previous week.
+The rate of ED visits for influenza-like illness* was 3.2%, which is about the same as the previous week.

 Virologic surveillance data is provided by clinical laboratories serving hospitals and healthcare networks in Los Angeles County.
 These laboratories provide DPH with weekly data on the total number of respiratory specimens tested and the number of specimens that were positive for SARS-CoV-2, influenza and RSV; a subset of laboratories also report data for other viral respiratory pathogens.
 Having the same group of laboratories reporting to DPH allows for uniform monitoring trends over time in a defined population.